JiHunHeo/JiHunHeo/README.md

 👋 Nice to meet you.
 My name is JiHunHeo.<br>
    I'm a very funny man!
 And I am also the father of two wonderful sons living in Ulsan, Korea!👨‍👩‍👦‍👦

-🔭 I’m currently working as an instructor at <a href="https://ulsan.sbsart.com/" target="_blank">SBS Computer Academy.</a>🏢
+🔭 I’m currently working as an instructor at <a href="https://blog.naver.com/ulsancoding/221600846870" target="_blank">UCA Academy.</a>🏢

 👀 I am interested in FrontEnd and BackEnd Develop!
 And it is my dream to become a full-stack developer someday!

-🌱 I’m currently learning JAVA, Python, Javascript, React.js, C, Node.js and Next.js.
+🌱 I’m currently learning JAVA, jsp, Oracle, MongoDB, Python, Javascript, React.js, C, Node.js and Next.js.

 👯 I want to collaborate so that I can learn more quickly in what I learn.